Australia’s partnership with Cook Islands

-Australia has allocated $2 million per year from 2020-21 to 2023-24 in non-ODA funds to support Cook Islands after it graduated from the Organisation for Economic Co-operation and Development's (OECD) List of Official Development Assistance (ODA) Recipients on 1 January 2020.
+Australia has allocated $2 million per year from 2020-21 to 2023-24 in non-Official Development Assistance (ODA) funds to support Cook Islands after its graduation from the Organisation for Economic Co-operation and Development's (OECD) List of ODA Recipients on 1 January 2020.
 This funding will support Cook Islands' regional engagement and provides for their continued participation in Australian-led and ODA-funded Pacific regional initiatives.
 It will not be reported as ODA.

-Over the last decade, the strong performance of Cook Islands' tourism industry has resulted in a relatively high GDP per capita in comparison to many Pacific island countries and the OECD's decision to classify Cook Islands as a high income-country.
-Despite this, levels of economic prosperity and opportunity differ markedly between Rarotonga and the Pa Enua (outer islands), where many Cook Islanders live a more subsistence lifestyle with less access to basic services.
+Prior to the pandemic, the strong performance of Cook Islands' tourism industry resulted in a relatively high GDP per capita in comparison to many Pacific island countries and the OECD's decision to classify Cook Islands as a high income-country.
+Levels of economic prosperity and opportunity differ markedly between Rarotonga and the Pa Enua (outer islands), where many Cook Islanders live a more subsistence lifestyle with less access to basic services.

 Before COVID-19, the Cook Islands Ministry of Finance and Economic Management reported that tourism accounted for around 70 per cent of Cook Islands' economy.
 Travel restrictions due to COVID-19 have seen visitor numbers plunge and the Asian Development Bank estimates GDP has dropped by 60 per cent.
 Cook Islands is also highly vulnerable to natural disasters which can have a devastating effect on the economy, as demonstrated by the significant damage to infrastructure in 2010 caused by Tropical Cyclone Pat and the impacts of severe drought in 2011.